To mark ADHD Awareness Month in October, we have compiled an ADHD A-Z. It features tips, reminders and explanations about different aspects of ADHD.

-Q is always a difficult letter but luckily, we have an ADHD quiz you can try!
+Q is always a difficult letter but luckily, we have an ADHD Quiz you can try!
 Sadly, there’s no prize for this quiz but it is a useful starting point for someone who suspects they may have ADHD.
 This short quiz is a series of questions that can be used to find out if you have some of the main symptoms of ADHD.
 Just remember it is not a diagnostic tool and only a qualified clinician is able to make an official diagnosis.

 R for Routine

-Sticking to a routine is crucial to regulate ADHD brain activity It’s important to get up, eat and go to sleep at the same time every day so that your body and brain can work together to understand your needs.
+Sticking to a routine is crucial to regulate ADHD brain activity.
+It’s important to get up, eat and go to sleep at the same time every day so that your body and brain can work together to understand your needs.
 Of course, there are times when change is unavoidable.
 When your daily routine is disrupted, don’t expect too much of yourself the following day and monitor your ADHD symptoms carefully.

-S for Self-Esteem
+S for Stereotypes

-T for Treatment
+T for Technology